Kidney Organ Rejection

 You and your child must be committed to taking the prescribed doses of these medicines on a strict daily schedule.
 Not following all medical instructions can result in kidney failure for your child.

-While it is important that your child learn responsibility for taking his own medications, children and teens will often forget or delay doing the things that they need to do.
-You must supervise your child’s medication schedule for the sake of his kidney and his health.
+While it is important that your child learn responsibility for taking their own medications, children and teens will often forget or delay doing the things that they need to do.
+You must supervise your child’s medication schedule for the sake of your child’s kidney and overall health.